4neesh/DevBlog/src/blogInProgress/GoLangIntro.md

 ---
-title: 'Using method references and lambda expressions'
+title: 'Ready Set Go Lang'
 date: 2020-06-01 16:34:00
 author: 'Aneesh Mistry'
 featuredImage: ../images/xxx.png
-subtitle: 'Understand the key differences and advantages between the method reference and lambda expressions when using Java.'
+subtitle: 'Using Go Lang, what it is for, and why it is so popular.'
-time: 'xx'
+time: '10'
 tags:
 - xxx
 ---